 He hopes that Bashundhara Group turns out to be a role model of sustainability-linked inclusive entrepreneurial pathfinder by ensuring safety of employees as the hardworking people are making significant contributions to the development of the business conglomerate.

-Retailers across the globe have also fallen into pressure due to the rising costs and changing shopping habits because of stay-at-home across the world over corona scare.
+On the other side of mirror, retailers across the globe have fallen into pressure due to rising costs and changing shopping habits due to the stay-at-home across the world over corona scare.

 Tech giants Microsoft and Apple joined the race for closing physical stores to reduce cost of operations.
-Microsoft has announced closure of its all 83 official stores across the world.
+Microsoft has announced that it will close its all 83 official stores across the world.

-The decision came after Microsoft decided to temporarily close stores in March due to the spread of the corona virus.
-Besides, Apple closed 77 stores in different parts of the world.
+The decision seems to be made after Microsoft decided to temporarily close stores in March due to the spread of the corona virus.
+Besides.
+Apple closed 77 stores in different parts of the world.

 American beauty brand Victoria's Secret faced bankruptcy while clothing retailer Zara closed 1,200 stores.
 French automobile manufacturer withdrew 4391 stores in terms of reducing cost of business operations.